Decentralised-Autonomous-Institutions/ondc-bap/docs/status.md

 - Ed25519 signing and verification are fully implemented and tested
 - X25519 key exchange is fully implemented and tested
 - Base64 encoding utilities are fully implemented and tested with ONDC compliance
+- Key format conversions (Base64/DER) for Ed25519/X25519 are fully implemented and tested ✅
 - Type safety and validation helpers are in place with compile-time guarantees
 - Security requirements and best practices are documented and enforced
 - Ready for additional cryptographic implementations (BLAKE2)